 Immaculata has a long tradition of preparing professional leaders in the field of nutrition and health promotion.
-The Graduate Nutrition Education Department continues to meet this challenge by offering a diverse blend of coursework to meet the unique needs of every graduate student.
-Different options are available for obtaining a master’s degree in nutrition education depending upon the individual’s background and career goals.
+The Nutrition Education Department continues to meet this challenge by offering a diverse blend of coursework to meet the unique needs of every graduate student.
+Different options are available for obtaining a master’s degree in nutrition education depending upon your background and career goals.

-This option is designed for individuals from a variety of health and human performance disciplines who wish to add nutrition and wellness counseling expertise to their existing professional practices.
-The program provides a foundation in nutrition science, counseling and education skills, and practice-based research, combined with a range of elective course choices.
-The number and variety of elective choices allows the student to obtain a master's degree in nutrition education that is tailored to the individual's background and goals.
+This option is designed for individuals from a variety of health and human performance disciplines who wish to add nutrition and wellness counseling expertise to their current professional work.

-This option reflects the department's commitment to graduate education for the registered dietitian (R.D.) who wishes to enhance existing knowledge and skills.
-In addition to courses that provide updated nutrition science information, required courses build understanding and application of principles of human development, communication and counseling, and practice-based research.
-Since the remaining 50% of credits are allocated to elective courses, the R.D. is able to choose a program of study that is tailored to meet professional needs and area(s) of interest.
+This option provides a graduate education for registered dietitians who wish to enhance their current knowledge and skills.
+In addition to offering updated nutrition science information, this program will build your understanding and application of principles of human development, communication and counseling, and practice-based research.

-This option reflects the integration of the academic experience of the University with the medical and dietetic expertise of health care facilities in the surrounding geographical area.
-The supervised practice component endeavors to respond to the evolving changes of the profession of dietetics by leading students to become translators of theories of nutrition science, and by providing students with the opportunity to develop strong entry-level dietetic performance skills through supervised practice.
+This option integrates your academic experience at Immaculata with the medical and dietetic expertise of local health care facilities.
 The Dietetic Internship is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, a specialized accrediting body recognized by the Council on Post-secondary Accreditation and the United States Department of Education.

-For more information about the master’s degree in nutrition education, please contact Dr. Laura Frank at firstname.lastname@example.org or 610-647-4400 ext.
-3482, or fill out the graduate program information request form.
+For more information about these master’s degree programs, please fill out the graduate program information request form, or contact: